 Accessing your personal information

-Legrand Australia may refuse to give access to the personal information where for example giving access would disclose commercially sensitive information or information relating to existing or anticipated legal proceedings.
-If we refuse to provide you with access to personal information held about you by us, then we will provide written reasons for the refusal and advise you of available avenues of redress.
+Legrand Australia may refuse to give access to personal information, where for example giving access would disclose commercially sensitive information or information relating to existing or anticipated legal proceedings.
+If we refuse to provide you with access to personal information held about you by us, we will provide written reasoning for the refusal and advise you of available avenues of redress.

 Correcting your personal information